 |✅ Good amount of customization via Amazfit App|

-The Amazfit GTS is Amazfit’s entry to the midrange smartwatch market.
+The Amazfit GTS is Amazfit’s entry into the midrange smartwatch market.
 It is the lower-priced version of the Amafit GTR.
 It is primarily aimed at casual consumers and is marketed by Amazfit as a fashion accessory.

 It has a lot of features going on and a form factor that is well optimized for daily use.
 But with how packed the midrange market is, can the Amazfit GTS compete?
 Keep on scrolling to find out.